Learning to Defer in Congested Systems: The AI-Human Interplay: Supplementary materials on COLBACID (Section )

 where the last inequality is by $\sum_{g \in \set{G}} M_g \leq T$ and Cauchy-Schwarz Inequality. \end{proof}

-\begin{proof}[Proof of Lemma~\ref{lem:conbacid-error}] Recall that $\bar{A}_k(t) = \Lambda_k(t)\indic{\beta \bar{r}_k(t)\ell_k \geq \tilde{Q}_{g(k)}(t)}$ captures whether the optimistic admission would have admitted a type-$k$ post, $E_k(t)$ captures whether the label-driven admission admits a type-$k$ post, and $A_k(t) = \bar{A}_k(t)(1-E_k(t))$ captures whether the optimistic admission ends up admitting a type-$k$ post into the review queue.
+\begin{proof}[Proof of Lemma~\ref{lem:conbacid-error}] Recall that $\bar{A}_k(t) = \Lambda_k(t)\indic{\beta \bar{\ell}_k(t) \geq \tilde{Q}_{g(k)}(t)}$ captures whether the optimistic admission would have admitted a type-$k$ job, $E(t)$ captures whether the label-driven admission admits a new job, and $A_k(t) = \bar{A}_k(t)(1-E(t))$ captures whether the optimistic admission ends up admitting a type-$k$ job into the review queue.
 We finish the proof by combining Lemma~\ref{lem:error-total} with the impact of label-driven admissions:

 \end{proof}